Colgate University Libraries

 The Federal Depository Library Program originated in the early 1800s to distribute information collected and published by the U.S. government.
 Colgate University has been a depository of U.S. documents since 1902.
 We currently receive approximately 40 percent of the publications distributed by the government.
 We have a particularly strong collection of documents from the United States Congress, the Office of the President, Bureau of the Census, and from the Interior (including the National Park Service and U.S. Geological Survey) and State Departments.
 Our collection contains documents in paper, on microfiche, CD, DVD, and online.
 Documents of interest in our collection include the decennial censuses (dating from 1790), hearings and reports from congressional committees, the Congressional Record, the Serial Set, laws, and the opinions of the Supreme Court.

 As a congressionally designated depository, public access to the government documents collections is guaranteed by public law.
 (Title 44 United States Code).
 Members of the public have access to all federal depository collections in Case and Cooley Libraries, regardless of format or location, including LASR and Special Collections.
-This also includes use of the public access computers in Case Library for access to government information available online.
+Anyone may use the public access computers in Case Library to access government information available online.
 Please see the Government Documents Department policies for more information about access and services for the public.

 Documents have their own call number system, the Superintendent of Documents Classification System, which was developed between 1895 and 1903.
 The system groups together publications of departments, bureaus, and agencies.